gvwilson/thirdbit/_posts/2021/2021-02-10-building-a-book.md

     not only has "the FORTRAN of scientific publishing" become increasingly brittle over the years as packages pile on packages pile on packages, but it's grown harder to persuade people that its arcane syntax is justified.
-    Markdown hurts less---until you need notations for numbered cross-references, citations, glossary entries, partial code inclusions, and so on.
+    Markdown hurts less—until you need notations for numbered cross-references, citations, glossary entries, partial code inclusions, and so on.

 1.  **Diff and merge.**